PennyLaneAI/pennylane/README.rst

 |CI|  |COV| |PEP| |DOC| |VERS| |PY| |FORUM|

-`PennyLane <https://pennylane.readthedocs.io>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.
+`PennyLane <https://pennylane.readthedocs.io>`_ is a Python library for **differentiable quantum programming**.

-Learn more about quantum machine learning with PennyLane: view and download QML examples and demos over at https://pennylane.ai/qml.
+Learn how you can use PennyLane for quantum computing, quantum machine learning, and hybrid quantum-classical computations: view and download examples and demos at https://pennylane.ai/qml.

 Features
 ========